 - What to do if you are a successor trustee of a trust

 A key goal for any family is avoiding the cost, delay, publicity and court involvement of a probate proceeding.
 Whether your family will need to go through the probate process will depend not only upon the deceased person’s estate plan, but how the plan is implemented.

 The creation and maintenance of a proper trust will help families avoid the expense, publicity and time-consuming process of probate.
 However, all assets of the decedent must be transferred to the trust prior to death.
 Even if you have a trust, if assets are not properly titled in the trust, your family may need to go through the probate process.

 It makes sense to get the help of experienced, knowledgeable professionals.
 Morris Hall probate law attorneys are ready to help you focus on what is important.
 You concentrate on your family.
 Our lawyers will concentrate on avoiding probate if possible, or handling the probate if necessary.

 Contact us to arrange a consultation with an experienced probate lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.